Welcome to the Graduate Program

 For master’s prepared nurses, we offer an EdD for Nurse Educators Program which leads to a Doctorate of Education (EdD).
 This program is designed to prepare practicing nurses for faculty professorship positions in higher education.

-The DNP is a practice-focused degree to prepare graduates at the highest level in specialty practice or to assume leadership positions in health care.
+The Doctor of Nursing Practice (DNP) is a practice-focused degree to prepare graduates at the highest level in specialty practice or to assume leadership positions in health care.
 We currently have two entry points for the DNP Program, post-baccalaureate and post-master.
 The post-baccalaureate program admits BSN prepared nurses to the DNP program with a dual nurse practitioner specialization in Psychiatric Mental Health and Primary Care for Rural Populations.
-The post-baccalaureate DNP is currently only available to Alabama and Mississippi residents.
+The post-baccalaureate DNP is currently only available to Alabama, Florida, Georgia, and Mississippi residents.
 The post-master’s DNP option admits advanced practice nurses (nurse practitioners, nurse anesthetists, nurse midwives, nurse executives, and clinical nurse specialists).

 The goal of all our degree programs is to prepare qualified and caring nurses to face the challenges of the future in nursing.
 If you are interested in our graduate programs.